aws/aws-app-mesh-examples/walkthroughs/howto-ecs-basics/README.md

   - Create Mesh to define the configuration domain for our application
   - Create virtual-node and virtual-service for 'color' app.
   - Create a new task-definition for 'color' app that includes Envoy proxy sidecar container.
 This Envoy is configured to use virtual-node created above as node-id.
-  - Update 'color' app Fargate service with new task-definition
+  - Update 'color' app ECS service with new task-definition

 Now verify the above setup: